JeffBship/hello-world/README.md

  * **SamplebuttonInvoker**: Provides specific code to be executed when a single, double, or long press is invoked.
 In this example it simply prints a message to the console.
  * **SampleRotaryInvoker**: Provides code to be executed when a change is detected in the position of the rotary sensor.
 In this example a filter is applied such that minimum difference of SampleRotaryInvoker.tolerance is required to trigger a display.
 Also, the output is formatted for single decimal place display.

 Once an invoker is emplemented, the next step is to code a driver that uses the invoker.
-In this example, **ButtonRotaryDemo.java**
+In this example, **ButtonRotaryDemo.java**: Instantiates invokers, assigns invokers to sensors and pins and starts reading the sensors.